curl/everything-curl/libcurl-http/auth.md

 ## Try-first

-Some HTTP servers allow one out of several authentication methods, in some cases you will find yourself in a position where you as a client does not want or is not able to select a single specific method before-hand and for yet another subset of cases your application does not know if the requested URL even require authentication or not!
+Some HTTP servers allow one out of several authentication methods, in some cases you find yourself in a position where you as a client does not want or is not able to select a single specific method before-hand and for yet another subset of cases your application does not know if the requested URL even require authentication or not!

 libcurl covers all these situations as well.